IsmaelHeredia/SWAPI-Demo/README.md

 http://localhost:3000/api/aumentarCantidadNave

-A number is added to the current amount of the vehicle
+A number is added to the current amount of the spaceship

 Parameters :